typefully/auto-release-notes/README.md

 * `previous-week`

 The script will generate the release notes, save them in a Markdown file named `release-notes-YYYY-MM-DD.md` (replacing YYYY-MM-DD with the current date), and display the contents in the console.

+## Customize the Script

+The script is quite opinionated as it is.
+For example I'm excluding issues with projects, since closed project issues aren't usually live yet.

+I recommend customizing the `getCompletedIssues` function to suit your needs, for example filtering issues by project or label.